gekalogiros/twitter-streaming-analyzer/README.md

 search term over the last 1, 5 and 15 minutes?
 4. Within tweets matching the search term, who were the top ten tweeps (Twitter users) who tweeted the most in the last 1, 5 and 15 minutes?

+## Tokenization
+The terms tokenization is done by Lucene's Standard Analyzer.
+The Standard Analyzer uses a Standard tokenizer that splits words based on spaces and stop characters.
+Many tweets contain urls in the form of http://www.google.com.
+The Standard Analyzer will split that in two tokens -> http and www.google.com.
+It is easy to change this behaviour by creating a custom Lucene Analyzer.

 ## Improvements
 1. Use sentiment analysis for printing out the sentiment of the tweets published in the last 1,5 and 15 minutes.
-2. The project uses an In-memory Lucene index so the available memory limits the amount of tweet messages that can be stored in the computer running the project.
+2. The project uses an In-memory Lucene index for storing tweet messages.
+If the available memory is limited then the in memory index can store a limited number of tweets too.
 3. Use multiple threads when writing to/reading from the index.
 4. Create RESTful APIs for querying the data.
 5. Replace Lucene with a distributed storage layer e.g ElasticSearch

+## Testing
+The distribution version of the current tool has been tested on OS X Yosemite and Java 1.7 only.
+It should be able to run on any computer running java 1.5 and above.

-## Projects Used
+## Libraries/APIs
 1. <https://github.com/twitter/hbc>